 Continued staff training such as an introduction to Autism in a retail environment that was delivered to all centre staff, doubling the size of the centre Mall Plan, ground floor accessible toilets for adults and children, frequent quiet times will also be introduced to the centre during the busy Christmas Period on the back hosting the National Autistic Societies Autism Hour in October.

-This year, St John’s Shopping Centre has adopted the Sunflower Lanyard Scheme ®.
+Last year, St John’s Shopping Centre has adopted the Sunflower Lanyard Scheme ®.
 The Sunflower Lanyard Scheme was originally created to act as a discreet sign to staff and work colleagues that the wearer (or somebody who is with them) has a hidden disability and requires additional assistance.
 The Scheme was first launched at Gatwick Airport in May 2016.
 It has now been adopted in the UK by most of the major airport, supermarket and railway companies, as well as in the NHS.